developer-zebra/developer-zebra-site/src/ekd/1-2/guide/about/index.md

 * **Zebra recommends resetting to the default input device when quitting an app that uses EKB**.

 > **Note**: In this guide, the terms “button” and “key” are used interchangeably.

+### Prerequisites

+* Computer running Windows 7, 8 or 10
+* One or more [supported Zebra devices](/enterprise-keyboard/3-2/download/) running Android 7.x Nougat or higher

 -----